Changed opening hours from October 1, 2018 to January 31, 2019

 Replacement upon loss: 5 euros

-Our policy only permits loans to users residing in Berlin/Brandenburg.
+Our policy only permits loans to users with an officially registered address in Germany.

 Filmhaus, 5th floor